resilowash/egghead-redux/README.md

 ```

 #### Todo list for project
+- [x] Hook up the Actions to the container and component correctly.
 - [ ] Hook up the reducers correctly.
 - [ ] Hook up the text box
 - [ ] Create the list items component with a function